myeghaneh/PAMT/README.md

 same subtask in AMT and its other translations

-If you would use PAMT, Please cite this paper.
+In case you use the PAMT, Please cite this paper.
 ```
 @inproceedings{abkenar-2024-persian,
     author = "Abkenar, Mohammad Yeghaneh and Stede, Manfred",